Too Close to Touch: Nerve Endings and Haven't Been Myself (2015–2017)

-The band worked with producer Erik Ron on their full-length debut, Nerve Endings.
+The band returned to the studio with Erik Ron to produce their full-length debut, Nerve Endings, which was released on March 24, 2015.

 Of the album, Pierce said, "It's an album with a message.
 It's an album that any instrument that you hear played, every vocal on the record is full of emotion and purpose.
 I guess it's just exciting showing the world our message.
 Not to sound cliché, but I want it to help people.
 It's a very brutally honest record.
 I opened up about a lot of stuff that I've never talked about before the album.
 I want to be able to change people like they changed me".
+The album was met with favourable reviews, earning a score of 72 on Metacritic.

 Since the album's release, the band has toured extensively in support.
 In March 2015 they accompanied I Prevail on their The Heart vs Mind Tour with Chasing Safety.
 That summer, they supported I the Mighty on their Connector Tour with fellow opening acts Hail the Sun.
 In November 2015, the band supported Hands Like Houses on the North American leg of their Dissonants Tour.

 The band released a new track "Heavy Hearts" for free download on February 12, 2016.
 Later that month, they embarked on tour with Secrets on their Everything That Got Us Here Tour.

 On March 22, it was announced the band would be a part of the 2016 Vans Warped Tour on the Cyclops Stage with Against the Current, Ghost Town, and Chunk!
 No, Captain Chunk!.
 That same month, they were nominated for the Alternative Press Music Award for Best Underground Band, which the band would later win.

-On July 18, the band announced their second album, Haven't Been Myself would be released on September 23.
+On July 18, the band announced their second album, Haven't Been Myself, which they had spent over a year creating.
 The album's lead single, "What I Wish I Could Forget" was released that same day, along with an accompanying music video.
+Haven't Been Myself was released on September 23, 2016, and debuted at #3 on the Billboard Alternative Artist Album chart, #9 for Top New Artist Albums, and #122 of Top 200 Current Albums.

-On June 1, 2017, the band was announced to take part in Fearless Records compilation series Punk Goes Pop Vol. 7.
-It was also announced that the band would be covering Martin Garrix and Bebe Rexha's hit song "In the Name of Love" for the compilation.
+On June 1, 2017, the band was announced to take part in Fearless Records compilation series Punk Goes Pop Vol. 7 with their cover of Martin Garrix and Bebe Rexha's hit song "In the Name of Love".
 The album and song were released via Fearless on July 14, 2017.